Trang Entry Requirements

 Restricted Items

-- Religious items - Buddha images and fragments require export permit from Fine Arts Department
+- Cultural artifacts and antiques - require an export permit from the Fine Arts Department.

 Health Requirements